List of Cyrillic multigraphs

 The following multigraphs are used in the Cyrillic script.
 The palatalized consonants of Russian and other languages written as C-ь are mostly predictable and therefore not included here unless they are irregular.
 Likewise, in the languages of the Caucasus, there are numerous other predictable multigraphs that are not included.
-These include doubled letters (or whole digraphs) that indicate 'tense' ('strong') consonants and long vowels; sequences with в, у, ә for labialized consonants; and sequences with or ъ for ejective consonants or pharyngealized consonants and vowels.
+These include doubled letters (or whole digraphs) that indicate 'tense' ('strong') consonants and long vowels; sequences with в, у, ә for labialized consonants; and sequences with Ӏ or ъ for ejective consonants or pharyngealized consonants and vowels.
 Tatar also has discontinuous digraphs.
-See Cyrillic digraphs for examples.